andrewschoen/teuthology/docs/LAB_SETUP.rst

 paddles/pulpito node
 ====================

 We're currently running both paddles and pulpito on the same node.
 We have a proxy server up front listening on port 80 that forwards to the proper service based on which hostname is used.
-Feel free to modify our `paddles <docs/reference/nginx_paddles>`_ and `pulpito <docs/reference/nginx_pulpito>`_ configurations for your use.
+Feel free to modify our :download:`paddles <_static/reference/nginx_paddles>` and :download:`pulpito <_static/reference/nginx_pulpito>` configurations for your use.

 Do the following as root or as another user with sudo access::